delaneyj/datastar/backends/go/site/static/md/examples/animations.md

 <div id="fade_out_swap">Fade out swap Demo</div>

-If you want to fade out an element that is going to be removed when the request ends, just send a SSE event with the opacity set to 0 and set a transition duration.
+If you want to fade out an element that is going to be removed when the request ends, just send an SSE event with the opacity set to 0 and set a transition duration.
 This will fade out the element before it is removed.

 ## Settling Transitions